8 Ways to Design a Color Blind Friendly Website

-In this post, we explain the different types of color blindness and share tips on how you can design color blind friendly websites — without forgoing color entirely.
+Below, we’ll explain the impact color has on accessibility and share tips on how to design colorblind-friendly websites — without forgoing color entirely.

 Understanding Color Blindness

-There are three main types of color blindness:
+There are three different types of color blindness:

-1. Red-green color blindness: The most common type of color blindness, this causes individuals to confuse red and green.
+1. Red-green color blindness: This is the most common type of color blindness and causes individuals to confuse red and green.
 Types of red-green color blindness include:

 2. Blue-yellow color blindness: Less common than red-green color blindness, this causes individuals to confuse blue and yellow.
 Types of blue-yellow color blindness include: